-Of the 28 water quality complaints received during October from local water departments, one concerned taste and odor that may be due to algae.
+Of the 19 water quality complaints received during January from local water departments, none concerned taste and odor that may be due to algae.
+There have been no samples since January 9 as significant ice cover on the reservoir prevents safe algae sampling.

-Treated Water - Disinfection Results October 2007
+Treated Water - Disinfection Results January 2008